 As a boy, Horacio Pagani made supercars out of wood and clay.
-Later, his designs were fashioned from the most exotic of materials.
-They included carbon-titanium, and carbon-fibre.
+In adulthood, his designs would be fashioned from the most exotic of materials.
+They included carbon-titanium and carbon-fibre.
 An early spell at Lamborghini did his career no harm at all.
 Pagani worked for them as a junior mechanic.
 While there, he helped develop the Countach Evoluzione - the first car to be built around a carbon-fibre chassis.

-In 1988, Pagani set up his own company.
-But, the ties with Lamborghini were still strong.
-Pagani's new firm did some development work for them - on composites for the Diablo and Countach Anniversary cars.
+In '88, Pagani set up his own company.
+But the ties with Lamborghini were still strong.
+Pagani's new firm did some development work for them - on composites for the Diablo and Countach Anniversary models.
 Increasingly, though, Pagani's thoughts turned to a product of his own.
-He and his team duly began work on a supercar.
-In 1994, Mercedes-Benz supplied it with a V12 engine.
+In '94, he and his team began work on a proprietary supercar.
+They duly sourced a V12 engine - from Mercedes-Benz.
 It was not until '99, however, that the prototype was unveiled - at the Geneva Motor Show.
-Pagani had intended it be called the Fangio F1 - after one of the finest GP drivers ever.
-Sadly - by the time it was finished - Fangio had died.
-Pagani then opted to call the new car the C12 'Zonda' - after a wind which blows through the Andes mountains.
+Pagani had intended it be called the Fangio F1 - after one of the finest GP drivers ever to hold a wheel.
+Sadly, though - by the time it was finished - Fangio had died.
+Pagani then opted to call it the Zonda - after a wind which blows through the Andes mountains.

-The Zonda was cutting edge.
-The Mercedes-Benz V12 was placed behind the cockpit - to drive the rear wheels.
-It delivered 542bhp - after being tuned by AMG.
+The Zonda C12 was suitably cutting edge.
+Mercedes' V12 motor was placed behind the cockpit - driving the rear wheels.
+After being tuned by AMG, it delivered 542bhp.
 Top speed was 220mph.
 0-60 arrived in 3.7s.
-A carbon-fibre body - and slippery lines - played no small part in that.
-The Zonda retailed at $320,000.
-Pagani were selling ten or so units a year.
-There have been several additions to the Zonda range since - each refining, and improving on the original.
-Doubtless, those boyhood models Pagani played with have long since turned to tinder and dust.
-Most of his more mature creations, though, are still going strong!
+Key to those speed stats was the carbon-fibre bodywork.
+Ultra-aerodynamic lines likewise played a part.
+C12s retailed at $320,000.
+Pagani turned out just ten or so a year.
+There have been several additions to the Zonda range since.
+Each has refined and improved upon the original.
+The boyhood toys Pagani made have long since turned to tinder and dust.
+His more mature creations, however, are still dazzling onlookers the world over!